 As we hurtle towards Christmas Day and the summer break — if you’re lucky enough to get one — everyone seems to be feeling overworked, overtired and just plain over it.
+There's no better time to host a fun team building experience in Sydney.

 In the office, end-of-year deadlines are looming.
 At home, the financial pressures of purchasing festive food and gifts are building.
 Add to that the multitude of social commitments during the silly season, as well as the imminent and often stressful gatherings with extended family members, and it’s easy to understand why we might be feeling a little more miserable than merry at the moment.